Course fees (figures quoted are for 2016 entry)

 All full-time postgraduate students studying courses lasting one year or more are eligible for a council tax exemption certificate.

-This qualification is essential if you want to become a registered architect.
-Once you have passed the RIBA Part 3 exams, you can practice in any EU or commonwealth country and many other countries outside the EU.
+Graduates of this programme gain exemption from ARB/RIBA Part 2 examinations.
+This qualification is essential if you want to become a registered architect and Chartered.
+Once you have passed the ARB/RIBA Part 3 exams, you can practice in any EU or commonwealth country and many other countries outside the EU.

-Many of our graduates have successfully secured employment at world-class practices throughout the UK and further afield, while others have remained in the city of Liverpool contributing to its evolution, taking key roles in leading practices that have reshaped the city over the last decade.
+Many of our graduates have secured employment at world-class practices throughout the UK and further afield.
+Some have remained in the city of Liverpool, contributing to its evolution by taking key roles in leading practices that have reshaped the city over the last decade.

-If after graduating you choose not to go down the route of becoming a registered architect, a range of other careers are open to you.
+If, after graduating, you choose not to go down the route of becoming a registered Architect, many other careers are open to you.
 Past graduates have pursued successful careers as project managers, property developers, building contractors, furniture designers, lighting designers, architectural visualisation artists and journalists.

 International applicants are required to demonstrate equivalent qualifications to the standard requirements for entry when applying for courses at LJMU.